 O:LV Fifty Five

 O:LV Fifty Five pushes the envelope when it comes to luxury boutique hotels for a romantic getaway in Puerto Rico.
 If lavishly furnished rooms, elite spa experiences and intimate packages aren’t enough to draw you, maybe the floating champagne deck will?
 Seriously, O:LV Fifty Five gives even a run for their money.

-And on Friday nights, La Botánica hosts a multitude of local chefs and artists for a taste of health-centric Puerto Rican culture.
+On Friday nights, La Botánica hosts a multitude of local chefs and artists for a taste of health-centric Puerto Rican culture.

 The best hotels in Rio Grande